Driving home for Christmas: best and worst days and times to travel

 If you’re heading off to meet friends or family, the best time to travel on Christmas Day is before 10am and after 5pm.

-Most people won't be awake early on the big day, tired out after a late night of partying or present-wrapping.
+Most people won't be awake early, tired after a late night of partying or present-wrapping.
 Even those with children jumping out of bed before dawn to see what Santa has brought probably won’t want to get behind the wheel too early.
-This is your chance to get a head start against the traffic.

 What is the best day to travel after Christmas?

-From 28 December to New Year’s Eve, the roads will be quieter - but, with people back at work, rush hour will return in the mornings and evenings.
-Try to avoid driving at these times.
-Although these will be quieter than an average week, UK roads will still see a lot of traffic.
+And with workers returning to work on 30 December, rush hour will also return in the mornings and evenings.
+Try to avoid driving during these periods.
+Although they will be quieter than an average week, UK roads will still see a lot of traffic.

-During the day on 28, 29, and 30 December, however, the roads will be much quieter than a normal day, and are the best days to travel home after Christmas.
+From 31 December to New Year’s Day, the roads will be much quieter than usual, and these are definitely the best days to travel home after Christmas.

 What motorways and routes are worst at Christmas?